glehmann/yage/README.md

 ## Still to be done

 * [ ] Add tests.
 Coming soon!
-* [ ] Add a status command to ensure the whole file is encrypted/decrypted
 * [ ] Support comments.
 Sadly no YAML library that I know of supports comments, so this will be a bit tricky.

 ## License